Ombito/Expense-Tracker/README.md

 # Expense Tracker

-Expense Tracker is a command-line tool that helps you manage your personal finances.
-With this tool, you can easily track your expenses, view your spending history, and set budgets to manage your money effectively.
+Expense Tracker is a command-line tool that helps users manage their personal finances.
+With this tool, you can easily track your expenses, view your spending history, and delete expenses to manage your money effectively.

 ## Features

+1. Create new user account and sign into the account.
-1. Record your daily expenses with date, description, and category.
+2. Record your daily expenses with date, description, and category.
-2. View a summary of your spending history.
+3. View a summary of your spending history.
-3. Set monthly budgets for different expense categories.
+4. Search for different expenses.
-4. Get reminders when you exceed your budget.
+5. Update a transaction.
+6. Delete an expense.

 ## Getting Started

-To use CLI Budget Tracker, you need the following:
+To use Expense Tracker, you need the following:

 - Python 3.0
 - SQLAlchemy
 - SQLite3
-- Required Python packages (install them using `pip`)
+- Required Python packages (install them using `pip install`)

 ## Usage